“The best writing is re-writing.” ~E.B. White

-No matter how short or long or what your purpose is for writing, reading your work out loud is crucial for hearing how your words sound together, the rhythm of your writing – and guaranteed, you will find spots where you can smooth things out.
-In addition, you can often catch many local errors reading aloud since it forces your brain to slow down to the speed of your speech.
+No matter how short or long your writing is, or what your purpose is for writing, reading your work out loud is crucial for hearing how your words sound together (the rhythm of your writing!), and guaranteed, you’ll find spots where you can smooth things out.
+In addition, you can often catch many local errors reading aloud, since it forces your brain to slow down to the speed of your speech.

 3. Read backwards

 Seriously!
 Read the last sentence, then the second to last, and so on – out loud.
 This method is great for finding local errors.

 4. Reverse outline